BedquiltDB/bedquilt-core/doc/guide/overview.md

 ## Updating Data

 At the moment, the only way to update a document in a collection is to use the `save` operation detailed above.

+## What Next?

+Maybe read the [BedquiltDB Spec](../spec.md), to get a feel for all the cool stuff BedquiltDB can do.